 It is a general consensus that the first Navajo Silversmith was Atsidi Sani who was introduced to working silver between 1850 and 1860 by the Spaniards.
 Turquoise was introduced into Jewelry shortly after as it was already worn in the form of beads that were traded from the Santo Domingo Indians.
 Native

 American Turquoise Jewelry began around 1880 and was appreciated by the Navajo people as well as the Indian Traders who immediately began marketing it.

-Early Traders to the Navajo realized their Silver Jewelry was one of the items that was marketable for trade.
-Shortly before 1900 Indian Trading Posts arose and the proprietors of the Trading Posts began encouraging the Navajos to make Indian Turquoise Jewelry as well as plain Silver Jewelry for trade to the settlers, now known as Vintage Turquoise Jewelry.
+Early Traders to the Navajo realized their Silverwork was one of the items that were marketable for trade.
+Shortly before 1900 Indian Trading Posts arose and the proprietors of the Trading Posts began encouraging the Navajos to make Indian Turquoise Jewelry for trade to the settlers, now known as Vintage Turquoise Jewelry.

 At the same time, individual (more artistic), Native

 American Silversmiths continued to work out of their own homes to create their own unique styles and designs.
 Collectors, then and now, seek out these individual Silversmiths for their “one of a kind” pieces.
 Generally, these unique pieces command much greater values then production shop Jewelry.